wnoguchi/basic-ubuntu-vagrant-box/README.md

 basic-ubuntu-vagrant-box
 =====

-Vagrant and Packer.io configuration and shell scripts for building basic Ubuntu Vagrant Box
+Vagrant and Packer.io configuration and shell scripts for building basic Ubuntu Vagrant Box locally.

 Dependencies to Install:
 -----------------------